 Agreement on the agenda for the opening plenary had been left with the UUP and the SDLP to pursue in bilaterals.
-The UUP reported in the plenary convened at 12 noon as previously arranged but was adjourned at the Chairmen's call, to facilitate an expressed wish from some parties to continue with bilaterals.
+The UUP reported in the morning that they were waiting for the SDLP to come back to them.
+A plenary convened at 12 noon as previously arranged but was adjourned at the Chairmen's call, to facilitate an expressed wish from some parties to continue with bilaterals.
 It was suggested the plenary reconvene at 2.30.
 In fact it did not reconvene until 6pm after it had become clear that, although the UUP and SDLP had reached agreement on a text, their attempts to reach agreement with other participants had failed.
 Notably, a bilateral between the SDLP and the DUP had reportedly ended in dissarray.